Last amended April 29, 2015

-It is the policy of Barnes & Noble, Inc. (together with its subsidiaries and affiliates, “Barnes & Noble”) to conduct its business with the highest level of integrity and ethical standards and to follow the law.
+It is the policy of Barnes & Noble, Inc. (together with its subsidiaries and affiliates, “Barnes & Noble” or the “Company") to conduct its business with the highest level of integrity and ethical standards and to follow the law.
 Following the law both in letter and in spirit is the foundation of Barnes & Noble’s ethical standards.
 In carrying out this policy, Barnes & Noble has adopted the following Code of Business Conduct & Ethics (the “Code”).

 In doing your work for Barnes & Noble, you must follow the highest ethical standards and make every effort to avoid even the appearance of improper behavior.
 In addition, you are responsible for:

 - Asking questions if you have doubts about the best course of action in a particular situation; and

 If you have questions about the Code, you should ask your supervisor unless a specific section of the Code tells you to contact someone else.
 Alternatively, you can contact one of the resources listed under Section 15 (“Approaching Ethics and Compliance Issues”) below.
 To report ethics and compliance issues, you should also follow the guidelines in Section 15.
 If you are an executive officer or director, you should see Section 15 for information about how to raise questions and report ethics and compliance issues.